Chill-Astro/Lamina-Calculator/README.md

 Lamina ✦ uses [ExchangeRate-API](https://app.exchangerate-api.com) for Currency conversion.
 An API key must be manually added in the region indicated.

-- Open `appsettings.json` : Paste the Code into here.
+- Add `appsettings.json` under Lamina/ : Paste the Code into here.

         {
           "LocalSettingsOptions": {